 go version

-go version go1.25 linux/amd64
+go version go1.26.x linux/amd64

-The PPA provides versioned packages like
+The PPA also publishes versioned packages such as

 Switch Between Go Versions